Small plane crashes next to Lisbon-area supermarket; 5 dead

-LISBON, Portugal (AP) — Portuguese emergency services say that a small plane has crashed next to a supermarket near Lisbon, killing four people on board and one on the ground.
+LISBON, Portugal (AP) — A small plane crashed beside a supermarket near Lisbon on Monday, killing four people on board the aircraft and one on the ground.
+Four people were slightly injured, emergency services said.

-Operational commander Miguel Cruz has told The Associated Press that the dead are the Swiss pilot, three French passengers on the plane and a Portuguese truck driver.
+The dead were the Swiss pilot, three French passengers on the plane and a Portuguese truck driver, emergency services operational commander Miguel Cruz told The Associated Press.

-Cruz said by telephone that the Swiss-registered plane crashed shortly after takeoff Monday from Tires aerodrome, about 20 kilometers (12 miles) west of the Portuguese capital.
+The Swiss-registered plane crashed shortly after a noon (1100 GMT) takeoff from Tires aerodrome, about 20 kilometers (12 miles) west of the Portuguese capital, Cruz said.

-The truck driver was offloading his cargo outside the supermarket when the plane crashed near him.
+The truck driver was offloading his cargo at the supermarket’s rear cargo bay, which is about two kilometers (just over a mile) from the runway, when the plane crashed near him.
+His truck was in flames.

 Most Read Stories